AndreAntunesVieira/trashlab-goober/README.md

 Goober is a ride-hailing web application similar to Uber, designed to provide a seamless experience for both drivers and riders.
 The application is built using React, NextJS, Typescript, and MapboxGL.
 The backend is developed in NextJs with Prisma ORM and PostgreSQL database.
-This project was initiated using the command `yarn create t3-app`.

 ## User Types